The College was relaxed, beautiful yet

 Anselm is shown holding his two books, Monologion and Proslogion, which are principally concerned with the philosophical arguments for the existence and nature of God.
 Behind him is seen part of Canterbury Cathedral as it would have appeared in his day.

-Origen is here represented holding his principal book, De principiis, a systematic exposition of Christian doctrine.
-In the background are the Pharos (lighthouse) of Alexandria - one of the seven wonders of the ancient world - and a palm-tree to symbolise Caesarea.
+Origen is here represented holding his most famous book, De principiis, which is a systematic exposition of Christian doctrine.
+In the background are the Pharos (lighthouse) of Alexandria — one of the seven wonders of the ancient world — and a palm tree to symbolise Caesarea.

-Eriugena is shown here in the dress of an early Benedictine monk, holding his book De divisione naturae.
-Behind him, seen against the night-sky, are a tall narrow belfry tower and a Celtic monumental cross, characteristic of the Irish church of his time.
+John Eriugena is shown here in the dress of an early Benedictine monk, holding his book De divisione naturae.
+Behind him, against the night-sky, are a tall narrow belfry tower & a Celtic monumental cross.
+These are characteristic of the Irish church of his time.

 John Fisher 1459–1535

-Fisher is here shown holding a model of Christ's College.
-In the background his work for the University is recalled by Great St Mary's Church (rebuilt in his time) and the Nova Capella (now the Regent House) which was the "Senate House" of his day.
+John Fisher is shown holding a model of Christ's College, founded by Lady Margaret Beaufort, of whom he was confessor.
+In the background is Great St Mary's Church (rebuilt in his time) and the Nova Capella, which was the 'Senate House' of his day.
 On the other side is the Tower of London, where he spent his last days.

 Thomas Cranmer 1489–1556

-Cranmer is shown holding the 1549 Prayer Book.
-In the background are seen the gatehouse of Jesus College and part of the archiepiscopal residence of Lambeth Palace.
+Cranmer is shown holding the 1549 Prayer Book, which he helped to write.
+In the background is the gatehouse of Jesus College, and part of the Archbishop's House at Lambeth Palace.

 John Colet 1466–1519

-Colet is here shown holding a model of the school he founded (though a later building than the one actually erected by him!).
-In the background is seen the old St Paul's Cathedral.
+Colet is holding a model of St Paul's School, which he founded.
+However, it is a later building than the one actually erected by him!
+In the background is the old St Paul's Cathedral.

 William Tyndale c.1490–1535

-Tyndale holds a quill pen, and his translation of the New Testament, the first English version printed.
-In the background is represented the scaffold on which he died.
+Tyndale holds a quill pen, and his English translation of the New Testament.
+There is also representation of the scaffold on which he died in 1536.

 Laurence Chaderton c.1536–1640

-Chaderton is shown holding a scroll inscribed: UT VERBUM DOMINI CURRAT ET GLORIFICETUR - "that the word of the Lord may run and be glorified" (2 Thessalonians iii.1), referring to his preaching, and the Founder's intention that the College should be a seminary of preaching clergy.
-In the background are seen the original chapel of the College and the dining hall.
+Chaderton is shown holding a scroll inscribed UT VERBUM DOMINI CURRAT ET GLORIFICETUR: 'that the word of the Lord may run and be glorified' (2 Thessalonians 3 v.1), referring to his fame as a preacher.

 John Harvard c.1610–1638